Ahmed-Sakri/Melbourne-Housing-data-analyst/readme.md

     6. Eastern Victoria
     7. Northern Victoria
     8. Western Victoria
- 3. We also take a look on the price trend over the Date of sale (seasonality and yearly) we find out this:
+ 3. We also take a look at the price trend over the Date of sale (seasonality and yearly), we find out this:
     1. In the yearly case, there is no difference, and it is almost the same, with 2017 sales are slitly better than 2016.
     2. Seasonality, we came up with this visualization:
     ![](Pictors\output6.png)